finos/rune-dsl/documentation/documentation.rst

 Fully Defined Functions
 """""""""""""""""""""""

 There are a number of cases of fully defined functions that are supported by the Rosetta DSL.
-Those functions are typically associated to an annotation, which directs the code generators to create concrete functions.
+Those functions are typically associated to an annotation as described in the `Qualified Type Section`_, which directs the code generators to create concrete functions.

 * **Calculation** functions use the ``calculation`` annotation.
 They must end with an ``assign-output`` statement that fully defines the calculation result (often, but not exclusively, of type ``number``).
 * **Object qualification** functions use the ``qualification`` annotation.
 They are each associated to a qualification name and return a boolean that evaluates to True when the input satisfies all the criteria to be identified according to that qualification.